The Mathematics department is made up of the following members of staff:

 - How can I support my son/daughter at home?

 You can support your son/daughter by helping them with their homework and ensuring that they complete it on time as well as by making sure they have the correct equipment each day.
 If you want to do extra work, MyMaths is a useful resource and students can use the booster packs to improve their levels or grades.
 At GCSE, revision guides are also useful.
-These are available in school or in most bookshops providing you get the appropriate guide for the course.
+These are available from school or in most bookshops providing you get the appropriate guide for the course.

 - What homework should I expect to get in Maths?